 4. Be realistic about your classroom environment

-She says she knew of one teacher who sacrificed a brand-new dress the first time she wore it to school because one of the kids accidentally splashed purple grape juice all over her new frock.
+She says she knew of one teacher who sacrificed a brand-new dress the first time she wore it to school because one of the kids accidentally splashed purple grape juice all over her new piece.

 5. Shop for wash-and-go clothes